History of Cameroon in Timeline

 In 1994, Cameroon petitioned the International Court of Justice (ICJ) to resolve the dispute with Nigeria over the sovereignty of the Bakassi peninsula.

-In 1996, Cameroon and Nigeria attempted to establish a cease-fire regarding the Bakassi peninsula dispute; however, fighting continued for years.
+In 1996, Cameroon and Nigeria attempted to establish a cease-fire in their dispute over the Bakassi peninsula, but fighting continued for years afterward.

 1996: Establishment of Senate

-The 1996 constitution establishes a second house of parliament, the 100-seat Senate in Cameroon.
+The 1996 constitution establishes a second house of parliament, the 100-seat Senate.

 1997: Establishment of anti-corruption bureaus